 The big gap.
 Nevertheless, there is a gap between current measures of intergenerational mobility and what is referred to as social progress.
 The definition of social progress is broad, encompassing not only education and income but also health, well-being, and human rights (Narayan et al., 2018; Blanden, 2013; Deutscher and Mazumder, 2023).
 The focus here is not on defining social progress in its entirety but on highlighting how current measurements of social mobility do not fully capture social progress in education.
 While social progress in education can be closely linked to intergenerational mobility—where each generation attains better education—existing measures fail to capture true progress across countries.
 Consider two illustrative examples.
 First, a comparison between Bhutan and the Central African Republic (as shown in Figure 1) reveals that their absolute mobility, measured by the indices CAT and MIX, is nearly identical.
 However, the Central African Republic exhibits significantly higher relative mobility, as indicated by 1−BETA (0.53 vs. 0.21 for Bhutan).
 Based on this, one might conclude that the Central African Republic has achieved greater social progress than Bhutan.
 However, looking at their transition matrices reveals a different story.
 The Central African Republic has higher relative mobility primarily due to widespread downward mobility—for instance, over 35% of individuals with parents who attained at least primary education have themselves remained below the primary level (C1P2 +C1P3 > 35%).
 This example demonstrates that freedom of choice does not necessarily translate into progress.
 This issue is referred to as the directionality problem.
 The directionality problem is not only about distinguishing upward from downward mobility but also about considering persistence, which is less concerning than downward mobility.
-In Bhutan’s case, persistence is high, but it is preferable to the downward trend seen in the Central African Republic.
+In Bhutan’s case, persistence is high.
+However, this is preferable to the higher prevalence of downward mobility seen in the Central African Republic.

 The second example compares Canada and Timor-Leste, where Canada exhibits higher absolute and relative mobility.
 However, can one conclude that Canada has made more progress than TimorLeste?
 Examining their transition matrices suggests otherwise.
 It would be unfair to say that Timor-Leste has made less progress simply because its mobility primarily comes from disadvantaged groups, whereas mobility in Canada occurs mostly among the upper class.
 The effort required to achieve mobility in these two contexts is vastly different.
 More than a quarter of Timor-Leste’s population, whose parents had less than primary education, managed to move up to the upper secondary or tertiary level, indicating a significant achievement.
 In contrast, mobility in Canada mostly involves individuals moving from upper secondary to tertiary education, which represents a smaller feat in comparison.
-This issue is referred to as the difficulty problem, as different social classes face different levels of difficulty in achieving the same educational outcome.
+This issue is referred to as the difficulty problem, as different social classes face different levels of difficulty in achieving the same educational transition.
 Notably, CAT

 Bhutan Central African